Tianjin Time Capsule: A Fusion of East & West

 Where to Stay Tonight

-Heping District near the Five Avenues (Mid-range hotel in the historic district)
+Heping District, near the Five Great Avenues or Binjiang Dao (Boutique hotel or guesthouse in a historic building)

 Where to Stay Tonight

-Heping District near the Five Avenues (Same hotel as Day 1)
+Heping District (same as Day 1) (Same hotel/guesthouse)

 Where to Stay Tonight